: bed & breakfast

 It was only appropriate that Laon followed suit; nothing much he could do, for the truck keys were with his father, and he’d definitely raise a few brows if he were to walk away now.
 And so he did, walking a few steps slower than Hakkun, the grasp of guilt clutching onto his ankles acting like invisible weights as his gaze now fell on the broad expanse of Hakkun’s back.

 kim hakkun.
-7 months ago
+1 year ago

 @jeong laon.
 A familiar blue truck crawled up the road towards Hakkun’s only home, making Hakkun squint out towards it in the beating sunlight.
 He had been trimming one of the hedges around the side of the house, his mother just to the side, pulling out the weeds from her garden.
 Despite her age (which really wasn’t that old), she heard the truck come down the road before Hakkun could even see it over the bend of the hill.
 He raised his hand to cover his eyes, the sun still somehow too bright for Hakkun to see details about the oncoming truck.